-Media Foundation transforms (MFTs) provide a generic model for processing media data.
+MFT stands for Media Foundation Transform and refers to generic models for processing media data.